tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =

 * CSS fixes for track management on small screens.
+* Support values 'start', 's', 'end' and 'e' for the 'markers' attribute, to restrict drawing markers to start or end point only.

 = v2.0.2 =
 Release date: 23 December 2015